 Which type of shock should I use?

 Both chlorine and non-chlorine shock have their strengths and weaknesses.
 But where possible, we recommend combining both treatments – providing your water type and bathing routine permit this.

-This treatment is ideal after excessive use or a water change.
+Chlorine treatment is ideal after excessive use or a water change and is an excellent disinfectant.
 But remember, chlorine shock raises the chlorine level in your hot tub.
 As such, you'll need to wait for it to reduce naturally before using your spa.

 During this time, the cover should remain off for at least 20 minutes while running a regular jet cycle.
 This will reduce the risk of chemical damage to the tub and any accessories.

 Non-chlorine shock won't disinfect water.
 It's primarily used as a weekly treatment that oxidises, removes contaminants and clears cloudy water.
 It also helps chlorine to work more efficiently and kill unwanted bacteria.